tashiketh/AI_TTRPG_ELYNDOR/README.md

 Experience dynamic storytelling powered by Mistral AI while playing through a full-featured TTRPG system.

 > **Note:** This project is currently in active development.
 The world is temporarily called **Elyndor** until a more fitting name is chosen.
+> **Current Significant Flaws:** While this is a robust system, it uses multiple API calls.
+This uses a lot of tokens and time.
+Most of the tokens go to small and lightweight models, and about 3~6k per prompt goes to the main narration model.
+This may be an issue for many people.

 ---